fluffymandalin/HRTF-Project/README.md

 # HRTF-Project
-"Impact of HRTF Variation on 3D Audio Perception"
+Impact of HRTF Variation on 3D Audio Perception